Updated July 2022

-The first grid I created was not for school, but for my family reunion!
-Our family is spread out around the country and the last full reunion was twenty years ago.
-I created a grid and asked everyone to record a video prior to the reunion, telling the group where they were living, what they have been up to, and things like that.
+I used Flip for the first time during the summer of 2017 through an online PD program for book chats and discussions with teachers in the program.
+It was love at first sight!
+The first grid I created was not for school, but for my family reunion.
+Our family is spread out around the country and the last full reunion was twenty years prior.
+I created a grid and asked everyone to record a video before the reunion, telling the group where they lived and what they’ve been up to.
 It was amazing!
 My 88-year-old grandfather recorded a video, along with my 3-year-old nephew, a service dog (obviously both with help!) and everyone in between.
-It was so much fun watching the videos and even better, at the reunion seeing people spark conversations based on what they had watched.
-Apparently, my grandfather still, years later, goes back to watch videos 🙂
+It was so much fun watching the videos and even better, at the reunion, seeing people spark conversations based on what they had watched.
+Apparently, my grandfather still goes back to watch videos 🙂

 Sharing Musical Voices

-You can create a topic for each individual student and have students add videos to their topic throughout the school year or over several school years!
+Consider using Flip for student portfolios!
 Encourage students to reflect on each video they submit, discussing why they included the piece, why they are proud of it, or other similar topics.
-This puts the creation of the portfolio in the student’s hands, and encourages them to take ownership of the process.
+This puts the creation of the portfolio in the student’s hands and encourages them to take ownership of the process.

 A great place to start is within your school district.
 Is there an ensemble you could connect with for peer mentorship or recruiting purposes?
 High school band students could create videos for middle school students, encouraging them to sign-up for high school band.
 Or middle school students could create videos for elementary school students, talking about why they love band and chose their particular instrument.
-Often we talk about the value in having an authentic audience, an audience other than classmates and the teacher, to motivate students.
-Using Flipgrid to connect your students with others outside of your classroom is a great example of an authentic audience.
+Often we talk about the value of having an authentic audience, an audience other than classmates and the teacher, to motivate students.
+Using Flip to connect your students with others outside of your classroom is a great example of an authentic audience.

-Several times my students had the option to take part in a Holiday Music Flipgrid.
+Several times my students had the option to take part in a Holiday Music project.
 I would distribute a packet of holiday songs and encourage the students to practice them if interested.
-Within Flipgrid, I set up topics for band, orchestra, and other instruments (piano, guitar, etc.), and then shared it with several music teachers around the country so their students could contribute as well.
+Within Flip, I set up topics for band, orchestra, and other instruments (piano, guitar, etc.), and then shared it with several music teachers around the country so their students could contribute as well.
 One year there were 451 videos contributed and over 80 hours of student engagement!

 Watching the students interact with each other, leaving positive feedback and encouragement, was priceless.
 I didn’t have to spend class time teaching the holiday music; they learned it on their own.
 Most students practiced extra because the videos they watched inspired them.
-One year a student even played Jingle Bells on the Zither and then explained what the instrument was and where it came from.
+One year, a student even played Jingle Bells on the Zither and then explained what the instrument was and where it came from.
 It was an awesome experience for everyone involved.

 If you will have students record videos in class, consider adding a “Recording Studio” to your room.
-I used the corner of a closet for this purpose, and while it’s not perfect, it is nice for my shy students to have a private place to record their goal videos.
+I used the corner of a closet for this purpose, and while it’s not perfect, it was nice for students to have a private place to record their goal videos.
 It also helps eliminate some background noise, especially if seven students are practicing different things and one wants to record a video.
 You can check out the blog post that inspired my recording studio here: “How to Build a Recording Studio.”